One of the biggest challenges women face after birth is returning to exercise and doing so safely. These tips can help.

-- Low impact aerobics – preferably with a postnatal specialist
+- Low-impact aerobics – preferably with a postnatal specialist

-- Postnatal classes including modified circuit style/lightweight training, Pilates, or yoga
+- Postnatal classes, including modified circuit style/lightweight training, Pilates, or yoga

-- Aqua programs including modified aqua aerobics or swimming (once bleeding has ceased and you are cleared of any signs of infection)
+- Aqua programs, including modified aqua aerobics or swimming (once bleeding has ceased and you are cleared of any signs of infection)

 Three months and beyond

-It is generally recommended that you avoid high-impact exercise (such as running and jumping) for at least three months postpartum.
+You should avoid high-impact exercise (such as running and jumping) for at least three months postpartum.

 You can introduce modified impact training using a progressive training approach from three months onwards.